 Amex Green Card Vs Chase Sapphire Reserve – Which Is Better?

-Both of them have the same points earning but the differences lie on the rewards.
-For example, the Chase Sapphire Reserve offers full Priority Pass access, better trip delay coverage, and a welcome bonus of 50,000 points.
+Both of them have the same points earning but the differences lie in the rewards.
+For example, the Chase Sapphire Reserve Card offers full Priority Pass access, better trip delay coverage, and a welcome bonus of 50,000 points.

 A Priority Pass membership costs $429 per year and it gives you access to more than 1,200 airport lounges worldwide.